zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service.md

 ***Do I need to register a new storage account everytime I need to upload zip file ?***

-No. Registering storage account with hosting service is one-time process.
-This allows the hosting service to know where to get the latest version of your extension.
+No. Registering a storage account with the hosting service is one-time process, as specified in .
+This allows the hosting service to find the latest version of your extension.

 * * *